mpv-player/mpv/DOCS/man/input.rst

         is currently playing, start playback.
 (Always starts with the added file, even if the playlist was not empty before running this command.)

-    The third argument is an insertion index, used only by the `insert-at` and `insert-at-play` actions.
-When used with those actions, the new item will be insert at the <index> position in the playlist, or appended to the end if
-    <index> is less than 0 or greater than the size of the playlist.
-This
-    argument will be ignored for all other actions.
+    The third argument is an insertion index, used only by the ``insert-at`` and ``insert-at-play`` actions.
+When used with those actions, the new item will be inserted at the index position in the playlist, or appended to the end if index is less than 0 or greater than the size of the playlist.
+This argument will be ignored for all other actions.

     The fourth argument is a list of options and values which should be set while the file is playing.
 It is of the form ``opt1=value1,opt2=value2,..``.